 Investing in a solar water heating system can reduce your tenant’s electricity bills for decades.
 Why not fit a system to a property you own and develop a new lease that includes payments from your tenants to cover the value of hot water you are producing for them?
 A solar water heating system may also make your property more attractive to potential tenants who would rather use ‘clean’ energy.

 What size system do i need to provide enough hot water for my home?

 A 2–3 person home in bermuda typically requires a solar collector with an area of 20–30 square feet, connected to a 50 gallon hot water tank, though system specifications will vary depending on technology and installer.

 For maximum energy yield, panels should be located in an un-shaded location that faces south at an angle close to 32 degrees from horizontal.
 You are encouraged to maintain the design and look of your property when considering where and how to install any panels.
 A reputable solar installer should be able to advise how best to integrate a system into the space available on your property.

 How do i get permission for the installation of solar hot water panels?

-Most residential solar hot water systems only require a Development Permit application, which can usually be obtained within a few weeks.
-The department of planning’s A Guide For the Installation of Renewable Energy Generation and Collection Systems, provides all the relevant information you’ll need to apply for the approval of any system.
+Most residential solar hot water systems only require a permitted development permit, which can usually be obtained within a few weeks.
+The department of planning’s A Guide For, provides all the relevant information you’ll need to apply for the approval of any system.